Jaimeloeuf/SS/spec.md

             - Well with Result<T, E> you know explicitly what you will get in the function Type signature itself
                 - unlike exceptions, where you never know who or where might throw, problem if u using third party libraries
                 - Prevents "Invisible code paths"
+    - Copy rust's idiomatic error handling
+        - use a monad
+        - then instead of doing manual checking, include a syntatic sugar for it like haskell too
+        - smth like a ? at the end of the statement or at the start of the statement
 - A part of the spec should include native code from standard library
     - native code as in, implemented by the runtime, instead of being libraries written in SS itself
         - JSON support